Blog Hero

 Optometrist

-Dr. Hiren Patel earned his Bachelor of Science in Human Physiology from the University of Oregon.
-He then attended the Pacific University, where he obtained his Doctor of Optometry degree.
+Dr. Ashish Patel earned his Bachelor of Science in biology from Texas A&M University in College Station.
+He then attended the University of Houston School of Optometry, where he obtained his Doctor of Optometry degree.

 Dr. Monica Do